Project Megiddo: Introduction

 For over four thousand years, MEGIDDO, a hill in northern Israel, has been the site of many battles.
 Ancient cities were established there to serve as a fortress on the plain of Jezreel to guard a mountain pass.
 As Megiddo was built and rebuilt, one city upon the other, a mound or hill was formed.
 The Hebrew word "Armageddon" means "hill of Megiddo."
 In English, the word has come to represent battle itself.
 The last book in the New Testament of the Bible designates Armageddon as the assembly point in the apocalyptic setting of God's final and conclusive battle against evil.
 The name "Megiddo" is an apt title for a project that analyzes those who believe the year 2000 will usher in the end of the world and who are willing to perpetrate acts of violence to bring that end about.

+Purpose

 The report's purpose was to warn other domestic law enforcement agencies to "the potential for extremist criminal activity in the United States by individuals or domestic groups who attach special significance to the year 2000."
 The report also stated: "The threat posed by extremists as a result of perceived events associated with the Year 2000 is very real.
 The volatile mix of apocalyptic religious and (New World Order) conspiracy theories may produce violent acts aimed at precipitating the end of the world as prophesied in the Bible."